nasa/mika/README.md

 -------------
 MIKA uses Python 3 and has been tested on python>=3.8.
 We recommend installing pytorch via anaconda first and configuring it for GPU use if desired.

-MIKA can be installed via PyPi using

-    pip install mika

-Alternatively, you can manually clone MIKA and install the requirements.
+Currently, you can manually clone MIKA and install the requirements.
 MIKA requires the following packages and their dependencies outlined in requirements.txt:

     BERTopic